Vitamin A Health Benefits

+Vitamin A health benefits as an antioxidant are many.
 Vitamin A is a generic term for several related compounds.
 Retinol is the form often called preformed vitamin A because it is the one readily available for use by the body.
 Beta-carotene and other carotenoids are called provitamin A because the body must convert them into retinol before they can be used.
 Retinol is found in animal-based foods while beta-carotene and other carotenoids are found in plants.

-There is limited research regarding use of vitamin A and beta-carotene in prostate health, and specifically prostate cancer.
+There is limited research regarding use of vitamin A health benefits and beta-carotene benefits in prostate health, and specifically prostate cancer.
 A recent (March 2010) review study from Mayo Clinic College of Medicine in Rochester, Minnesota, that looked at vitamins A, B, C, D, and E and their anti-cancer activities found that although lab tests in animals show these vitamins may have some ability to fight prostate cancer, it remains to be “intensively studied” as to whether they are effective in humans for this purpose.
 (Donkena 2010)

 One of the more surprising findings regarding beta-carotene was seen in the Beta-Carotene and Retinol Efficacy Trial (CARET).
 In that study, researchers found that daily supplementation with beta-carotene (30 mg) and vitamin A (as retinyl palmitate, 25,000 IU) by individuals at high risk for lung cancer because of smoking or asbestos exposure had a 28 percent increased risk of lung cancer, a 17 percent increased risk of death, and a higher rate of cardiovascular disease mortality when compared with individuals not at high risk for lung cancer.
 A six-year follow-up study noted these risks persisted even after the individuals stopped taking the supplements, although the degree of risk declined.
 (Goodman 2004)